buildbot/buildbot/master/docs/developer/cls-logobserver.rst

 .. py:class:: LogObserver

-    This is a base class for objects which receive logs from slave commands as they are produced.
+    This is a base class for objects which receive logs from worker commands as they are produced.
     It does not provide an interface for reading logs - such access should occur directly through the Data API.

     See :ref:`Adding-LogObservers` for help creating and using a custom log observer.